darkfoxdeveloper/SmartConquerLoader/README.md

 - Posibility of change GameCryptographyKey and protect the game for only enter if have the valid key (Partially implemented)

 ### Important information about source
-Have multiple projects with the sources in this repository.
+###### Have multiple projects with the sources in this repository.
--SCLCore is a library used by others projects, contains some important things -SCLHook is a library used by loader for inject in conquer.exe the needed things for allow connection to configured server ip and ports
+- SCLCore is a library used by others projects, contains some important things
+- SCLHook is a library used by loader for inject in conquer.exe the needed things for allow connection to configured server ip and ports
--SCLManager is a manager (GUI) for the configuration file 'config.json' -SmartConquerLoader is the loader, that loader inject the dll of 'SCLHook' project build
+- SCLManager is a manager (GUI) for the configuration file 'config.json'
+- SmartConquerLoader is the loader, that loader inject the dll of 'SCLHook' project build

 ### More info (Sorry, but is in Spanish)
 https://www.forum.darkfoxdeveloper.com/d/237-smartconquerloader-proyecto-de-loader-open-source-para-conquer